amirkeren/bluemix-lab2/README.md

 }
 ```

+Make a note of the name you chose for the action, we will need it in the next step

 # Extending the sequence

 1. Select the sequence you created in the previous step again and then click on "Extend"